libmapper/libmapper-max/doc/tutorial_maxmsp_multiobj.md

 ### Multiple devices

-Once you have created a `[map.device]` object in a patcher, it considers itself to be the "parent" device for that patcher and all of its subpatchers.
+Once you have created a `[mpr.device]` object in a patcher, it considers itself to be the "parent" device for that patcher and all of its subpatchers.
 This means that it you try to create a second copy of the device in the same patcher, or in one of its child subpatchers, the object instantiation will fail.
 When the object is created, it checks whether there is a pre-existing device that would cause a conflict.

-You can, however, create multiple `[map.device]` objects in the same patch as long as they are both contained in different subpatchers.
+You can, however, create multiple `[mpr.device]` objects in the same patch as long as they are both contained in different subpatchers.

 ## Signals